+5.30.2.3.0 General

 An SNPN-enabled UE is configured with subscriber identifier (SUPI), credentials for each subscribed SNPN identified by the combination of PLMN ID and NID.
 If an SNPN-enabled UE is configured with an N3IWF, it is also configured with an identifier of the country where the configured N3IWF is located.

 A subscriber of an SNPN is either: